Correct-Syntax/bible_side/README.md

 ## Updating the OET sections

 After converting the OET ESFM to json, navigate to the folder with ``cd assets/bibles`` and run ``python update_OET_sections.py``.
-This will generate two dart files mapping the OET sections for use in Bibleside.
+This will generate a dart file mapping the OET sections for use in Bibleside.
 Move back to the root folder with ``cd ../..`` and run ``dart format ./lib -l 120`` to format the file.

 ## License